benntust/IG_liker/README.md

 # IG_liker

-IG_liker can automatically click "like" on the the posts.
+IG_liker can automatically click "like" on the Instagram posts.
-Note that chromedriver.exe should be at same directory as IG_liker.py

 ## HOW TO USE IT：
-### With PYTHON Interperter：
+#### With PYTHON Interperter：
   1. Create virtual environment：
   ```
   conda env --name <envname> python=3.6